dart-league/sass_builder/README.md

 * `outputStyle`: Supports `expanded` or `compressed`.
 Defaults to `expanded` in dev mode, and `compressed` in release mode.
+* `includePaths`: Supports adding a list of  directories that will be searched as part of an @include directive.
+Note that these files must still be readable by the build system, which means putting them usually in web/ or lib/.

 Example that compresses output in dev mode: